sourcegraph/handbook/content/departments/cloud/technical-docs/v1.1/mi1-1_onprem_data_migration.md

 mi check --executors
 ```

-Run an acceptance test using a downloaded `summary.json` from the snapshot bucket:
+Run an acceptance test using the downloaded `summary.json` from the snapshot bucket:

 ```sh
 src login # to the instance